 VPR with co-support by SOM and department: also known as interim support, this program supports previously-funded projects that are not re-funded at competitive renewal.
 Awards of up to $100,000 are co-supported by the VPR, SOM, and the PI’s Department/Center in a 2:1:1 ratio.
 Before applying, review the VPR program guidelines and application form.
 UVA Interim Funding for Research Programs: SOM Implementation.
 Proposals are due at the Office for Research on March 5, July 5, or November 5.
-Over the past five years, 68% of proposals to this program received bridge funding; of the requests that received bridge awards, 100% were re-funded by NIH.
+Contact: Dr. David Driscoll.

 Shared equipment/Equipment Trust Fund